PereViader/ManualDi/README.md

 This method is source generated ONLY when there is a single `public`/`internal` accessible constructor.

 The container creates the instance using the constructor of the `TConcrete` type.
-Dependencies necessary on the constructor will get resolved from the container.
+Any dependencies necessary on the constructor will get resolved from the container.

 ```csharp
 b.Bind<T>().Default().FromConstructor();